astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 \inferrule[TypEq-Def]
           {\alpha = \tau \in \Delta}
           {\Delta \vdash \alpha =_\delta \tau}
 \cdots
 \end{mathpar}

 STUDENT.
 Right, we will need the conversion rule, so that we identify types up to expanding their definitions; that's $\delta$-equality...
-And I see you haven't listed out all the rules for that, but those are quite standard.
+And I see you haven't listed out all the rules for that, but those are mostly standard.

 ADVISOR.
 Still, there are quite a few of those rules.
-Want to give this a try?
+Want to give transcribing this to Makam a try?

 STUDENT.
 Yes, I got this.
 I'll add a new `typedef` predicate; I will only use it for local assumptions, to correspond to $\Delta$ context of type definitions.
 I will also do the well-formed program rules: